Have you ever wondered why even the simplest messages sometimes get lost in translation at work?

 - Regularly review the effectiveness of these tools and make adjustments as needed.

-8. Set Clear Expectations
+8. Set clear expectations

 Clearly defined roles, responsibilities, and expectations can prevent many communication issues.
 When everyone knows what is expected of them and how to achieve it, it reduces ambiguity and potential misunderstandings.